Introduction: Scope, Audience, and Why Material Participation Matters

 If you own multiple rentals and don’t make a grouping election, you must meet one of these tests for each property individually.
 That’s where many investors get tripped up.

 At Bennett Financials, we often recommend filing a grouping election to treat all rentals as one activity.
+Taxpayers with an ownership interest in a venture receive participation credit for work done for it, based on records they maintain.
 That makes it easier to prove material participation in total, but it’s a permanent election—so consider the long-term effects before filing.

 For a deeper explanation, see the Fractional CFO Guide on the Bennett Financials site.